Blyzz616/PZ-Disco/README.md

 ```
 @reboot         /home/boid/start.sh > /dev/null 2
-@reboot         tail -Fn0 /root/Zomboid/server-console.txt
 ```

-If you have a monitor plugged into your server and you want to use it to watch the raw PZ output like me, change the 2nd line above to:
+If you have a monitor plugged into your server and you want to use it to watch the raw PZ output like me, add this line as well:

 ```
 @reboot         tail -Fn0 /root/Zomboid/server-console.txt > /dev/tty1